bibekanandadatta/bibekanandadatta.github.io/_posts/2023-03-20-getting-started-with-fenicsx.md

 ## Legacy FEniCS on Linux and macOS (optional)

-A lots of the tutorials, examples, and published codes are still written in legacy `FEniCS`.
+A lot of the tutorials, examples, and published codes are still written in legacy `FEniCS`.
 So, you may want to install the legacy version in case you want to run codes written in legacy `FEniCS`.

-1. Installation process is similar to `FEniCSx`.
+1. The installation process is similar to `FEniCSx`.
 Since higher order mesh wasn't a feature for legacy `FEniCS`, I am skipping the installation of `pyvista` here.
 Necessary visualization can be done using `matplotlib`.

     ```
     (base)   $ conda create -n fenics